»

 Review your own changes before requesting a review

-Before sending your code for review, take a moment to go through it carefully.
+Before sending your code for review, take a moment to analyze it carefully.
 Read your changes as if you were someone else reviewing them.
 Ask yourself: “Is it clear what I did?
 Is anything unnecessarily complex?
 Did I follow the team’s best practices?”
-This helps catch obvious issues upfront and avoids unnecessary feedback.
+This eliminates obvious issues and prevents unnecessary feedback loops.

 Keep changes small and focused

-Nobody likes opening a massive PR and trying to understand everything at once.
-The smaller and more focused your change is, the faster the feedback will be.
-Plus, smaller changes reduce the risk of merge conflicts and make long-term maintenance easier.
+No one likes opening a huge PR and trying to understand everything at once.
+The smaller and more focused your change, the faster you’ll get feedback.
+Small changes also reduce the risk of conflicts and make maintaining the codebase easier in the future.

 Explain what changed and why

-Don’t assume reviewers will immediately understand everything.
-Write a clear PR description: What problem did you solve?
-How did you solve it?
-Is there anything specific they should pay attention to?
-If you made an important technical decision, explain your reasoning.
-A well-described PR saves time and improves the review quality.
+Don’t assume that reviewers will immediately understand everything.
+Write a clear PR description: what problem you solved, how you solved it, and if anything specific needs attention.
+If you had to make an important technical decision, explain why.
+A well-documented PR saves time and improves the review quality.

 Test before submitting

-Running tests before a review isn’t optional—it’s a must.
-Nobody wants to waste time pointing out obvious bugs that could’ve been caught with a simple test run.
-If your change affects a critical part of the system, make sure there are tests covering that scenario.
-This gives the team more confidence in approving and merging your code.
+Running tests before requesting a review isn’t optional—it’s essential.
+No one wants to waste time pointing out obvious bugs that could have been caught by simply running tests.
+If your change impacts a critical behavior, ensure tests cover that scenario.
+This gives the team more confidence to approve and merge your code.

-Be clear about what you expect from the review
+Make it clear what you expect from the review

-If there’s something specific in your code that you want extra attention on—like an architectural decision, a performance concern, or a tricky section—mention it in the PR description.
-Guiding reviewers helps them provide more useful feedback and avoids shallow reviews.
+If there’s something specific you want feedback on—like an architectural decision, a performance concern, or a complex piece of logic—mention it in the PR description.
+Guiding the reviewers’ focus makes feedback more useful and prevents superficial reviews.

 Start with the tests

-Before diving into the implementation details, take a good look at the tests.
-They show which scenarios were considered and help you understand the impact of the change.
-If the tests are well-written and cover key cases, that’s a good sign.
-If they’re weak or missing, that should be one of the first things to address.
+Before diving into implementation details, pay close attention to the tests.
+They show which scenarios were considered and help understand the change’s impact.
+If the tests are well-written and cover the main cases, that’s a good sign.
+If they’re weak or missing, that should be one of the first discussion points.

 Document important decisions

-If significant discussions or changes come up during the review, document them.
-This could be in PR comments or even in an internal doc, depending on the complexity.
-Keeping a record prevents the same questions from resurfacing later and helps maintain a quick-reference history of key decisions.
+If significant discussions or changes arise during the review, document them.
+This can be done in PR comments or internal documentation, depending on complexity.
+Keeping track of decisions avoids repeating the same discussions in the future and helps maintain a quick reference history.

-The worst thing for a developer is receiving vague comments like “This could be better” or “I think you can improve this”.
-If something needs to be adjusted, explain why and, if possible, suggest a solution.
-This makes the review more productive and avoids unnecessary back-and-forth.
+The worst thing for a developer receiving a review is vague comments like “This could be better” or “I think you can improve this”.
+If something needs to be changed, explain why and, if possible, suggest a solution.
+This makes reviews more productive and prevents unnecessary back-and-forth.

-Trying to review code while multitasking can hurt the quality of your feedback.
-Whenever possible, set aside dedicated time for code reviews without interruptions.
-This helps catch important details and prevents rushed or superficial approvals.
+Trying to review code while multitasking reduces feedback quality.
+Whenever possible, dedicate focused time to reviewing, without interruptions.
+This helps catch important details and avoids rushed or superficial approvals.

-Not everything in the code needs to be debated in a review.
-The focus should be on logic, security, readability, and the overall impact of the change.
-Small style adjustments can be handled by linters and auto-formatters—no need for endless discussions on minor details.
+Not everything in the code needs to be discussed during the review.
+The focus should be on logic, security, readability, and the impact of the change.
+Small styling adjustments can be handled by linters and auto-formatters—there’s no need for lengthy discussions on minor details.

 Use checklists to stay consistent